ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 1. Sample N times (fan-out) from Evo 2 given the same prompt.
 2. Score the N samples with Enformer and Borzoi.
-3. Select the top K chunks based on the scores and append to the prompt.
+3. Select the top K sequences based on their scores and use them as the starting point for the next generation step.
 4. Repeat until you’ve generated a nucleotide sequence of length L.

 With this approach, the Evo 2 team was able to generate genomic sequences that encode chromatin accessibility patterns that match the Morse code encoding of “Evo 2” and “ARC”.
 You can see these encoded in the chromatin accessibility diagrams below.

 ![Chromatin accessibility](/evo2/chromatin_message.png)

 By scaling inference-time compute, the Evo 2 team demonstrated how to steer the generation of a sequence to meet a specific heuristic function.
+Scaling inference-time compute is powerful for guiding sequence generation, but ultimately, the diversity of genomes Evo 2 can produce is bounded by what the model has learned.

 # Evo 2 + Mechanistic Interpretability

-Scaling inference-time compute is powerful for guiding sequence generation, but ultimately, the diversity of genomes Evo 2 can produce is bounded by what the model has learned.
-[Mechanistic interpretability](https://www.transformer-circuits.pub/2022/mech-interp-essay) helps reveal the underlying biological concepts and features that Evo 2 is actually capable of generating.
+[Mechanistic interpretability](https://www.transformer-circuits.pub/2022/mech-interp-essay) can help reveal the underlying biological concepts and genomic features that Evo 2 is capable of generating.

 The Evo 2 team worked closely with [Goodfire](https://www.goodfire.ai/) to train [sparse auto-encoders (SAEs)](https://adamkarvonen.github.io/machine_learning/2024/06/11/sae-intuitions.html) to uncover the latent concept representations within Evo 2.
 SAE's trained on Evo 2 uncover several biologically relevant features, purely from nucleotide sequences: